Timoses/Containerization/README.rst

 A service mesh typically consists of a *control plane* and a *data plane*.
 The *data plane* is usually comprised of sidecar proxies deployed next to the service or application.

+**SMI** (Service Mesh Interface) {Microsoft}: Introduces common interface to use many Service Mesh providers.
+It works like Ingress, where a Resource is consumed by the SM provider (adapter) or e.g. translated into provider-specific resources by an operator running in K8s.

 * Read: https://thenewstack.io/which-service-mesh-should-i-use/
 * Linkerd_ [CNCF_ incubated]
     * *Conduit* joined with Linkerd